Sitecore-Community/sample-sitecore-mvc/README.md

 * Corresponding CircuitController
 * The Circuit model inherits from Sitecore's default RenderingModel, and the controller demonstrates how to pass the context rendering into the ```Initialize()``` method to populate it

+#### Featured Location
+* Unit-testable controller rendering
+* Wraps and isolates the Sitecore API
+* Uses dependency injection, a business logic layer, and the repository pattern
+* See this blog post for in-depth information: http://mhwelander.net/2014/04/30/unit-testing-sitecore-mvc/

 ## Interesting points
 ### Using /Shared/_Layout.cshtml
 In standard MVC, views can be set up to use a shared *MVC layout* (not to be confused with a Sitecore layout) to reduce duplication.
 In your view, you set the 'Layout' property to your MVC layout's path.
 That view will then be inserted into the ```@RenderBody()``` of the shared layout.
 However, Sitecore also has the concept of a layout, which is essentially the 'base view' into which you insert smaller view or controller renderings by assignign them to placeholders.
 All your page scaffolding (like the ```<head>``` of the page) can go into the Sitecore layout, and you do not need a shared MVC 'layout' at all.
 However, if you *did* want to set the 'Layout' property inside your view, Sitecore will not stop you - ```@RenderBody()``` will still work **when used inside the layout view, not inside renderings***.